qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 As with Part A, it is possible to receive bonus points for a fast implementation, yet it is important to prioritize the accuracy of the maneuvers.
 The **maximum speed of your car should be 1 m/s**.
 However, operating at maximum speed for your entire run will be very challenging for this task.
 You should start slow and conduct tests to select an appropriate target speed for your car.
 To receive full credit over this ~15 meter course, you will need to cover an average of around .5 m/s (but this value will be calibrated by our staff solution completion speed).

-### Part C: Rainbow Road
+### Part C: Rainbow Road [BONUS]

-Part C is worth 15% of your Final Challenge technical grade.
+Part C can add an additional 10% to your Final Challenge technical grade!
 Your grade will be calculated based on the number of `penalties` you incur as follows:

 `Part C grade = min(100 + 2 * staff_multiplier * (5 - best_race_split), 110)  - penalties`